Skip to main content

 StealthWriter takes a more aggressive approach.
 It is built specifically around detector bypass — the tool rewrites your text with the primary goal of fooling AI detection systems.
 This means it will sometimes restructure content heavily, adding filler phrases or altering meaning to produce text that scores well on detector checks.
 The trade-off is that the output can drift from your original intent.

 Metric37 works differently at the architecture level.
-It runs your text through a multi-LLM rewriting pipeline (with a fallback chain across providers), then passes the output through an evaluation gate — a second model that scores the rewrite for naturalness on a 0-100 scale.
+It rewrites your text, then scores the output for naturalness on a 0-100 scale.
 If the score falls below the quality threshold, the system retries automatically.
 You can also re-humanize with different tones and compare versions side by side.
 The result is an iterative process rather than a one-shot operation.

 Feature Comparison